ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/TESTING CONNECTIVITY.md

 ```
 + How to resolve this problem?

-  Well, the solution to this type of problem is Python; Yes we need to create a script using Python.
+  Well, the solution to this type of problem is with Python; Yes we need to create a script using Python.

 + Create a script in python and executable `chmod +x network_inventory.py`.